Orange Rosemary Collins

 Common Mistake

-A common mistake is over-sweetening the cocktail by adding too much rosemary syrup, which can overpower the refreshing citrus flavors.
+A common mistake is overloading the cocktail with too much rosemary syrup, which can overpower the other flavors and make the drink overly sweet.

 Frequently Asked Questions